 Efficacy analyses of the primary and secondary endpoints were conducted in the per-protocol (PP) efficacy time-to-event cohort (primary analysis).
 Secondary analyses of the primary endpoints and analyses of the exploratory endpoints were conducted in the total vaccinated cohort (TVC).
 In the time-to-event model, data were censored or eliminated for certain protocol violations.
 In the PP time-to-event analysis, children were eliminated if they did not meet inclusion and exclusion criteria for the study, were not randomized into the correct group, did not receive the study vaccine in accordance with the protocol (or details were unknown), or withdrew from the study before the start of the influenza activity period.

-In addition, children were censored from the PP time-to-event analysis for certain protocol violations only after the violation occurred (i.e. a child who experienced his or her first efficacy outcome event before the protocol violation took place was included in the efficacy analysis).
+In addition, children were censored from the PP time-to-event analysis for certain protocol violations only after the violation occurred (i.e. a child who experienced his or her first efficacy outcome event before the protocol violation took place was included in the efficacy analysis and disease-free duration was calculated accordingly).
 Children were censored for the following protocol violations: randomization code was broken by the investigator or sponsor, they received a concomitant vaccine or medication forbidden by the protocol, they had an underlying medical condition forbidden by the protocol, or they experienced a concomitant infection that might have influenced the immune response.
 The same censoring criteria were applied in the TVC time-to-event analysis.

 Vaccine impact on daily activities/healthcare utilization and safety were evaluated in the TVC, which included all vaccinated children with available data.
 Immunogenicity was evaluated in the PP immunogenicity sub-cohort, which included children in the immunogenicity sub-cohort who complied with the protocol and had samples available.
 The immunogenicity sub-cohort was a convenience sample consisting of approximately 400 children from the IIV4 group and 200 children from the control group in the first two seasonal cohorts, approximately 150 children in the third seasonal cohort (approximately equal numbers from both vaccine groups), and up to 50 children from each participating country in the fourth and fifth seasonal cohorts (approximately equal numbers from both vaccine groups).